101 Guide

 Features like recipient authentication and email revocation can make a world of difference in keeping your information secure.

-And if you've ever hit 'send' and immediately wished you hadn't, the ability to revoke that email can save you from a potential mishap.
+If you’ve ever hit ‘send’ and immediately wished you hadn’t, the ability to revoke that email can save you from a costly mistake.

-By using a secure email solution, you can add that extra layer of protection to make sure your communications stay truly private.
+By using a secure email solution, you add an extra layer of protection to make sure sensitive communications stay truly private.

 “Every email you send is a piece of your story.
 Make sure it’s one only your recipient can read.”